axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-mongodb/reference-destination-mongodb/_index.md

 {{% alert title="Warning" color="warning" %}}

-Hazard of data loss\!
+Hazard of data loss!
 The {{% param "product.abbrev" %}} application does not verify that the specified collection name does not contain invalid characters.
 If you specify a collection with an invalid name, the log messages sent to the MongoDB database will be irrevocably lost without any warning.

 {{% /alert %}}